-Commencing operations in 2002, Delhi Metro ushered in a new era in the urban transport system in the country, making commute within the NCR faster, convenient, and environment-friendly.
+Commencing operations in 2002, Delhi Metro ushered in a new era in the urban transport system in the country, and at the same time making commute within the NCR faster, convenient, and environment-friendly.
 It indelibly changed the way people travel in the national capital region of India.
 However, this successful revolution has its share of problems.
 In this post, we will look at certain difficulties faced by travellers that can be easily rectified or at least easily improved upon.

 Over the years, Delhi Metro has seen a tremendous increase in the number of passengers.
 Metro ridership peaks during morning and evening hours when office-goers travel to and from work.
 College students and school-going children also travel during the same time every morning, making metro coaches extremely congested.
 This results in friction among fellow passengers over petty incidents.
 Minor squabbles are a common feature.
 We have even seen individuals coming to blows on a disagreement over space in the morning.